 How It Works

-Our high-frequency sensors can identify phone distraction, classify drivers or passengers, recognize speeding and hard braking, all without complicated installation.
+Our high-frequency sensors can identify phone distraction, classify drivers and passengers, recognize speeding and hard braking, all without complicated installation.
 Our data and telematics platform provides the best method to predict who is at risk of crashes and costly claims.

 Our Granted Patents